Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Explicit perturbed Runge--Kutta methods for linear problems

-The quantity $\RLin(\bbA,\Apert)$ is referred to as the {\it threshold factor} due to its role in the step size for monotonicity.
+Consequently, the larger $\RLin(\bbA,\Apert)$ is, the larger is the step size restriction for montonicity.
 For a given Runge--Kutta method \eqref{Runge--Kutta} with coefficients $\bbA$, we are interested in determining perturbations $\Apert$ that give the largest threshold factor.
-The corresponding {\it threshold factor of the optimal perturbation} is denoted by